hombreperro45/docs/docs/guides/overrides.md

 !!! note
     Core specific overrides that are not in game specific overrides persist and will be loaded.
+    Also once you have created an override any future changes will need to be saved via the Quick Menu.

 ### Options *(.opt)* & Shader Presets *(.cgp|.glslp|.slangp)*